 In this way, it is violative of Article 14.
 It is based on gender stereotypes and violates the non-discrimination clause of Article 15.
 Besides, the emphasis on the element of connivance or consent of the husband tantamount to the subordination of women.
 Therefore, it clearly offends Article 21 of the Constitution.

 3.2 SECTION 497 TO NO LONGER BE A CRIMINAL OFFENCE.

-A crime is something which is committed on the society as a whole, while adultery is more of a personal issue.
+A crime is something that is committed on society as a whole, while adultery is more of a personal issue.
 Treating adultery as a crime would tantamount to the State entering into a real private realm.
 Adultery doesn’t fit into the concept of the crime as that would otherwise invade the extreme privacy sphere of marriage.
-However, it continues to stand as a civil wrong and a grounds for divorce.
+However, it continues to stand as a civil wrong and grounds for divorce.
 What happens after adultery is committed should be left to the husband and wife to decide as it is something which should only involve their personal discretion.
 It is difficult for the court to construe the different circumstances which have to lead them to this stage.
 Hence, declaring adultery as a crime would somehow creep injustice into the system.

 3.3A HUSBAND IS NOT THE MASTER OF HIS WIFE.

 The judgment places reliance on the fact that women should not be considered as the property of their husbands or fathers, for that matter, anymore.
 They have an equal status in society and should be given every opportunity to put their stance forward.